top of page

 WHAT WE OFFER

-Benefits: Details of health insurance stipend and paid time off will be negotiated with final candidate
+Benefits: Health insurance and paid time off (details negotiated with final candidate)

 Location: Mt.
 Pulaski, IL (30 minutes from Springfield, 20 minutes from Lincoln)